JARGON BUSTER

 Care Order – An order of the court placing a child in the care of an authority

-CCG – Clinical Commissioning Group
+CCG – Clinical Commissioning Group (now replaced by ICB)

 Children and Family Centres – A one stop resource for families especially those with children of preschool age